The Complexity of Growing a Graph: Preliminaries

 For the rest of the paper, we always assume that $d=2$.
 In this section, we show some basic properties for growing a graph $G$ which restrict the possible growth schedules and we also provide some lower bounds on the number of slots.
+We will also provide some basic algorithms which will be used as sub-processes in the rest of the paper.
 In the next proposition we show that the vertices generated in each slot form an independent set in the grown graph, i.e.,~any pair of vertices generated in the same slot cannot have an edge between them in the target graph.

 \begin{proposition} The vertices generated in a slot form an independent set in the target graph $G$. \end{proposition}